jllpons/genocrab/README.md

 1. **k-Mer Composition**: Display the counts of all posible k-mers of k length found in a given sequence ordered lexicographically.
+2. **Ovelap Graph**: Given multiple sequences, display the adjency list of ovelaps between the sequencnes.

 The rest of features are still WIP.